Jump To

 To validate this, I ran a series of moderated and unmoderated tests with users, understanding why they would want to benchmark in general, what sort of financial goals clients most often held, and how this fit into the reporting ecosystem

-This project took a fair few iterations to get right and get a business case approved, and required working closely with leadership to sell them on the value of this new enhancement
+This project took a fair few iterations to get right and get a business case approved, and required working closely with senior leadership alongside my own sprint team to sell the value of this feature.

 Insights